ScrawnySquirrel/FeistelCipher/README.md

 ```
 python3 -B feistel.py -e -i input.file -k foobar
 ```
+> The provided key is used to generate subkeys.

 #### Output Results to File
 The `-o` argument allows the output of the program to be saved to a file.